SparkPost/support-docs/articles/my-account-and-profile/sso.md

 For Enterprise customers: `https://<host>/api/v1/users/saml/consume`
 *(Enterprise customers: note that you must replace < host > with your SparkPost tenant name.
 Please see your TAM if you need assistance determining your callback URL.)*

+## Disable SSO

+### 1. Disable for your company:

+1. Click on your user name in the upper right corner and select “Account Settings”.
+1. To the right of “Single Sign-On”, click “Disable SSO”.
+1. Each user will need to reset their password following the "Forgot Password" link on the SparkPost sign in page.

 ## FAQ

 ### What do I need to provide to my IdP?